Ryukijano/google-chrome-ai-gemini-nano/README.md

 - **Other questions or issues:** Reach out directly by sending an email to the mailing list owners (chrome-ai-dev-preview+owners@chromium.org).

 Let's learn and build together!

+## Demonstration Video

+Watch the demonstration video to see the project in action: [Demonstration Video](https://www.youtube.com/watch?v=example)